Astrian/Astrian/README.md

 ![Profile Image](profileimg.png)

 I am a Monash University student in Master of Information Technology.
-Now I am in China Mainland.
+Comming from Mainland China.
 Also, I am a writer, a podcaster and Node.js programmer.

 You can follow my [Telegram channel](https://t.me/AstrianFM).